Patriots' Week 2 injury report: Julian Edelman, N'Keal Harry limited in pra - Up News Info

-Patriots receivers Julian Edelman and N’Keal Harry were limited for the team’s first practice ahead of their Week 2 matchup against the Seahawks.
+Patriots receivers Julian Edelman and N’Keal Harry were limited for the second-straight practice ahead of their matchup against the Seahawks.

 Harry is on the report with a shoulder injury.
 He was placed on last week’s injury report for the final practice of the week with the same injury but was still a full participant.
 He had five catches on six targets for 39 yards in Week 1.
 One of his catches resulted in a fumble at the Dolphins’ goal line, allowing the Dolphins to make it a one-score game in the fourth quarter.

+Linebacker Josh Uche was added to Thursday’s injury report as he did not participate due to an ankle injury.
+Uche was inactive for Week 1.

-Defensive tackle Adam Butler, linebacker Brandon Copeland, and cornerback Jonathon Jones were also limited participants at the Patriots’ first practice of the week.
+Defensive tackle Adam Butler and linebacker Brandon Copeland were limited participants for the second-straight practice.

-Tight end Dalton Keene and linebacker Cassh Maluia were listed as full participants.
-Both players were inactive in Week 1.

-There were no Patriots that didn’t participate in their first practice of the week.
+Tight end Dalton Keene is still on the injury report but was a full participant for Thursday’s practice.

+Linebacker Cassh Maluia and cornerback Jonathan Jones were removed from the injury report on Thursday.

 Here is this week’s full injury report for the Patriots and Seahawks: